top of page

 Dromornis stirtoni

-A large male Dromornis may have weighed as much as 700 kg – the weight of an adult African buffalo!
-A hatchling Dromornis would take 15 years to reach adult size.
+A large male Dromornis may have reached 3 m in height and weighed as much as 700 kg – the weight of an adult African buffalo!
+It is one of the largest, if not the largest bird to have ever existed.

-Dromornis were plant-eaters and would have fed on leaves, shoots and fruits from trees and tall shrubs.
+Dromornis were large flightless birds.
+They would have fed on leaves, shoots and fruits from trees and tall shrubs.
 They swallowed stones to help grind up their food.

 Wakaleo alcootaensis